fhburgenland-bswe/swm2-ws2024-kp-hahnl-bookmanager/README.md

 Each user can assign a personal rating (from 1 to 5 stars) to books in their library, accompanied by an optional comment.
 This feature helps users reflect on their reading experience, highlight favorites, and distinguish between books.
-The rating system is user-specific and can be used in a future update for filtering or sorting their personal collection.
+The rating system is user-specific and can be used for filtering their personal collection.
 Comments provide context and personal notes, enriching the book data without requiring external reviews.

 ### OpenLibrary Integration